kingdave4/My-Portfolio/content/Blog/AzureDataLakeBlog.md

 - **Azure Functions** introduced me to the potential of serverless patterns and managed identities.
 - **Synapse Analytics** unveiled the process of how raw information becomes insights.

-When I saw my first JSON file appear in Blob Storage automatically every ten minutes, I felt a rush of confidence—this was the sort of cloud engineering I wanted to do as a career.
+When I saw my first JSON file appear in Blob Storage automatically every ten minutes, I felt a rush of confidence this was the sort of cloud engineering I wanted to do as a career.

 ---